-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1b.
-0

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes O No X

-The aggregate market value of the registrant's common stock held by non-affiliates on June 30, 2022 (the last business day of the registrant's most recently completed second fiscal quarter) as reported by the Nasdaq Capital Market on such date was approximately \$6,442,000.
-There were 610,648 shares of the registrant's common stock outstanding on June 30, 2022.

-As of March 15, 2023, there were 2,052,873 shares of common stock outstanding.
+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to $\S240.10D-1b$ . $\square$ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes □ No ⊠ The aggregate market value of the registrant's common stock held by non-affiliates on June 30, 2023 (the last business day of the registrant's most recently completed second fiscal quarter) as reported by the Nasdaq Capital Market on such date was approximately \$3,320,000.
+There were 247,040 shares of the registrant's common stock outstanding on June 30, 2023.
+As of February 20, 2024, there were 5,144,632 shares of common stock outstanding.
+Portions of the registrant's definitive proxy statement for the 2024 Annual Meeting of Stockholders are incorporated by reference into Part III of this Form 10-K.